cruftyoldsysadmin/documentation/RebootingWebOfTrust2017.md

 - Is a Verifiable Impact Claim a subtype of a Verifiable Claim or should the Verifiable Claim be extended to include claims about events as well as subjects?
 - In some cases, an Impact Claim could contain "sub claims" (i.e. the device used might make a claim on location where the claim was made).
 How should this be handled?
 - We will be capturing beneficiary information with minimal data.
 Should we create DID's for the beneficiary and act as their guardian?
 How can we merge multiple DIDs for the same beneficiary?
+- Where should the Verifiable Impact Claim work be hosted to make it a standard?